riccardomarin/apero-23/content/about/header/index.md

 ---
 **BIO**
 <!-- this is a subheadline -->
 I am a post-doctoral researcher at the Computer Vision Group of the Technical University of Munich (TUM), supervised by Prof. Daniel Cremers.
-Previously, I was a postdoc funded by a Humboldt and a Marie Sk\l{}odowska-Curie Post-Doctoral Fellowships at the University of T{\"u}bingen in the Real-Virtual Humans group led by Prof. Gerard Pons-Moll, and a post-doc at Sapienza University of Rome in the GLADIA group led by Prof. Emanuele Rodol\`{a}.
+Previously, I was a postdoc funded by a Humboldt and a Marie Sklodowska-Curie Post-Doctoral Fellowships at the University of Tubingen in the Real-Virtual Humans group led by Prof. Gerard Pons-Moll, and a post-doc at Sapienza University of Rome in the GLADIA group led by Prof. Emanuele Rodolà.

 I followed the University of Verona's Ph.D program in Computer Science, under the supervision of Prof. Umberto Castellani, collecting a Best PhD Thesis award by EG-Italy.
 I graduated in Computer Science and Engineering at the University of Verona (2017).
 I work on Spectral Shape Analysis, Shape Matching Geometric Deep Learning, and Virtual Humans.